 By now, you have probably heard of Orangetheory Fitness or even know someone who is so dedicated to the studio's interval-based workouts that they never miss a class.
 The franchise, which is the brainchild of physiologist Ellen Latham, has exploded in recent years and now boasts more than 1,200 locations worldwide, as well as a streaming platform called Orangetheory Live.
 While the name Orangetheory is cool in and of itself, there's actually quite a bit behind it.
 Read on to have your questions answered about how much classes cost, what's involved in each session, and what you'll ultimately get out of a membership.

 What Is Orangetheory?

 To get the most out of your workouts, you'll need to buy into the gym's so-called Orangetheory, which is based on the physiological theory of "Excess Post-Exercise Oxygen Consumption," or EPOC, also known as the afterburn effect.
 Basically, the goal of any sweat session at OTF is to train within the "Orange Zone," a target heart rate, for 12 minutes or more.
 Doing so is said to improve your endurance and overall fitness.
 With the afterburn effect, you will continue burning calories at an elevated rate even after your workout is finished.

 What's Involved in a Typical Orangetheory Session?

 During your one-hour interval workout at OTF, you'll be coached through both cardiovascular and strength exercises.
-A class might start out with treadmill, bike, or strider work, then switch to weight-training via TRX suspension straps and free weights.
+A typical class is split between the rowing machine; the treadmill, bike, or strider; and the strength floor, where you'll train using TRX suspension straps and free weights.
 At the end of a sesh, OTF claims you will have burned upwards of 500 calories!